simrenbasra/simys-blog/_posts/2025-01-07-12_days_of_data_part_3.md

 #### **Test API Connection**

-First select the model you want to use - I chose to use GPT-4o and so needed to credit my account before using the API.
+First, select the model you want to use - I chose to use GPT-4o and so needed to credit my account before using the API.

 I followed the example in the OpenAI documentation to test my API connection, changing the prompts to stick to my Christmas theme!